nyan-left/trade-volume-scraper/README.md

 ## Getting Data

 > :warning: **Do not spam requests to the APIs**: The services may time you out!

+<i>When running in the browser, this library uses a CORS proxy to fetch data from OldSchool RuneScape website.
+This has a limitation of 10 requests per second. </i>

 ### Trade Volume Data (OSRS's grand exchange graphs)